What is a pocket nappy?

 You’ll find most nappies will need up to 8 washes before obtaining full absorbency within the fabric.
 To save water (and time) you can soak your new nappies in cold water overnight – this reduces the number of washes you have to do.
 Just change your nappies more frequently (at least every 2 hours) until maximum absorbency is reached.

 It is recommend to dry pail your soiled nappies.
 Flush any solids down the toilet and place your soiled nappy into your nappy bucket dry.
 Rinsing the nappies before placing them in the bucket will dilute the urine and help prevent stains.
 Wash every 2 days.
 Do not let nappies sit in the nappy bucket for longer than 3 days unless you have pre-washed the nappies prior to dry pailing

 Detergent and Washing

-The best method is hanging your nappies outside – the sun is a great natural bleach and sanitiser.
-Nappies can be tumble dried on LOW HEAT if required.
+The best method is hanging your nappies outside.
+Inserts can be tumble dried on LOW HEAT if required.

 What is a strip wash and how do I strip wash my nappies?